 It's a way of spinning the new homicide figures Steve Sailer discusses below.
 Black teenagers are comitting more murders, but in the media, especially NPR, they come out as victims—because they frequently kill each other.

 And how are white people to blame?
 For cutting funding to crime prevention programs, according to NPR.

 Not all criminologists agree on the difference federal funding could make, but Fox said he hopes the Obama administration will increase funding.
 Vice President-elect Joe Biden was a driving force behind legislation that put 100,000 cops on the streets in the mid-1990s."

-doesn't mention race, nationality, citizenship or immigration status, although it seems to have been committed by two Ethiopians named Yohannes T. Surafel and Yosef Tadele.
+But the real scandal is not these stories, but the stories that aren't there.
+A search for robbery produces 42,000 plus stories.
+Many of those stories should include the words "black male" but they don't.
+A story in the Baltimore Sun, headlined Two men arrested in kidnapping of family, bank-robbery plot, doesn't mention race, nationality, citizenship or immigration status, although it seems to have been committed by two Ethiopians named Yohannes T. Surafel and Yosef Tadele.
 And can an American newspaper report that?
 No, they leave it up to a blog in Ethiopia!
 Ethioblog says

 "Ed's Note: Based on the suspects' names, they appear to be from Ethiopia or Eritrea, but nazret can not confirm, more than likely the suspects are of Ethiopian origin."